 Best Practices for Integration Testing

-Integration testing is an essential part of your STLC.
+Integration testing is an essential part of your SDLC.
 Proper execution of it saves you from post-release updates and bug fixes.
 We, at Simform, have experienced multiple projects where integration testing came off as an easier gateway to finding defects between module’s interactions.